NguyenAndrew/jaz/README.md

 ## Does the api.json have to be in a certain format?

 No. api.json can be any format.
-Doesn't even have to be json (could be a api.ts for example)!
+Doesn't even have to be json (could be api.ts for example)!
 You will want to limit entrypoint types supported by your jaz, depending on your team's capacity and consumer wants.

 ## Can the api.json be renamed to something else?